padillagroup/CST-data-reader/README.md

 # CST-data-reader
-python-based script for importing CST data files.
+python script for importing and exporting CST data files.

 CST datas files with multiple curves are a pain because headers are added at different points throughout the file.
 This code imports such